MaxSokolich/GeometryPathPlannerExperiment/README.md

-This is a repo containing just tracking information from a FLIR Blackfly camera
+This is a repo containing the microrobotic control user interface for a novel geometry based path planning obstacle avoidance algorithm.